-- #Henry L. Gantt worked with and became a protégé of Frederick Taylor's - He expanded on the piecerate system by suggesting that frontline supervisors should receive a bonus for each of their workers who completed their assigned daily tasks

-- ★ Gantt is also known for creating the Gantt chart, which helps employees and managers plan projects by task and time to complete those tasks. - An interesting aspect of the chart is that it illustrates how some tasks need to be done during the same time period.
+- Henry L. Gantt worked with and became a protégé of Frederick Taylor. - He expanded on the piecerate system by suggesting that frontline supervisors should receive a bonus for each of their workers who completed their assigned daily tasks. - Gantt is also known for creating the Gantt chart, which helps employees and managers plan projects by task and time to complete those tasks.